Watch the trailer!

 My, the vision of this racially ambiguous young man in his tighty whities opening the fridge on a hot summer day, then inserting his hand to scratch his left butt cheek, turn around and say, “we’re out of beer, Charlie,” crossed my mind like the vision of a flying saucer saving humanity must have crossed Ron Hubbard’s.
-The vision of Kurt lying on the couch watching television, his boxers rolled up on his strong legs well beyond decency, his hairy chest, the smell if his manly armpits filling up the room; the vision of Kurt swiping left and right photos of chicks on Tinder while reaching inside his basketball shorts to stretch his penis… I didn’t interview anyone else.
-I immediately deleted the ad from Craigslist, forgot about his credit check application, and begged the Lord that Kurt would pay rent on time or at least let me see him naked.
+The vision of Kurt lying on the couch watching TV, his boxers rolled up on his strong legs well beyond decency, his hairy chest, the musky scent of his manly armpits filling up the room; the vision of Kurt swiping left and right photos of chicks on Tinder while reaching inside his basketball shorts to stretch his penis… I didn’t interview anyone else.
+I immediately deleted the ad from Craigslist, forgot about Kurt’s credit check application, and begged the Lord that he would have enough money to pay a deposit or at least let me see him naked from time to time.

 It took him two months to pay his half-month deposit, and in half a year, not even once I had the chance to see that jerk in his underwear, barely a couple of times shirtless.
 He never washed a dish.
 He never cleaned the bathroom.
-He ate my food, drank my booze, and used my beauty products.
-He’s twenty-six and straight, for God’s sake.
+He ate my food, drank my booze, and used all my beauty products.
+He’s twenty-eight and straight, for God’s sake.
 Why in the world would he want to use my La Mer rejuvenating crème?

-Many a night I spent pressing a pillow against my ears while he had sex with those stiletto-wearing girls he picked up at the clubs in Hollywood.
+Many a night I spent pressing a pillow against my ears while he had sex with those stiletto-wearing white girls he picked up at the clubs in Hollywood.

 And the one time I brought home a trick, he dared to judge me.

 “You guys are gross.”

-Coming from a guy that cleaned his buggers under my sofa, I shouldn’t have paid much attention.
+Coming from a guy that cleaned his buggers under the sofa, I shouldn’t have paid much attention.
 Still, the day he gave notice, my heart bled a little.